 The transmission route ran through Toledo, where the famous School of Translators was rendering Arabic philosophical, scientific, and literary texts into Latin — and through the cultural interchange of the Iberian Peninsula, where Christians, Muslims, and Jews lived in close proximity for centuries.
 The Neoplatonic philosophy that underpins both Sufi mysticism and Troubadour love theory — the idea that earthly beauty is a reflection of divine beauty, that love is a force drawing the soul upward through contemplation of beauty toward union with the One — came from the same source: Plotinus, whose works were preserved and transmitted by Arab scholars.

 The Troubadour tradition is not a sidebar to the Royal Art.
 It is one of its primary arteries.
-Through the Troubadours, you can trace the convergence of virtually every stream in your synthesis:
+Through the Troubadours, you can trace the convergence of virtually every stream in the synthesis:

 And the destruction of the Troubadour world by the Albigensian Crusade is itself a chapter of the Great Story — a historical enactment of the Waste Land myth.
-The most cultured, most tolerant, most spiritually alive civilisation in medieval Europe was crushed by the alliance of religious orthodoxy and political power.
-The wells were poisoned.
-The maidens were driven underground.
-The golden cups were stolen.
+The most cultured, most tolerant, most spiritually alive civilization in medieval Europe was crushed by the alliance of religious orthodoxy and political power.
 The Grail went into hiding — resurfacing in coded form in the romances, in the Rosicrucian manifestos, in the Masonic lodges, in the underground stream of Western esotericism that has flowed beneath the surface of European culture ever since.

 The key texts to read: Denis de Rougemont, Love in the Western World.
 Joseph Campbell, Creative Mythology (the fourth volume of The Masks of God).
 A.E.
 Waite, The Hidden Church of the Holy Graal.
 Ezra Pound's translations of Arnaut Daniel and his Spirit of Romance.
 And for the poems themselves, A.S.
 Kline's translations at poetryintranslation.com — sixty Troubadour poems, free, with the original Occitan alongside.